jrturton/PlaygroundTOCPlugin/README.md

 ```

 Where `Page Title` is taken from the first line of text in the playground with one or more header (`#`) markdown tags.

+To create titled Previous / Next links choose **File** > **Generate Page Previous / Next Links**, which will copy to the clipboard named links to the previous and next pages (where applicable) and an `x of y` page count indicator.